This post may contain affiliate links. Please read my disclosure policy.

 The pork is seared to create an amazing crust, and the meat stays tender and juicy.
 Pork tenderloins vary is size, so be sure to watch the cooking time.
 This is enough marinade to flavor 2, or up to 4, small pork tenderloins.
 Each of my tenderloins were about 1 pound each.
 These are perfect for serving company because you’re only at the grill for 25 minutes active time, and 10 minutes with the heat turned off.
 Tent the tenderloins with foil for 15-30 minutes after grilling, then slice and serve.

-Be sure to have plenty of leftovers for a wonderful Cuban sandwich!
+Be sure to have plenty of leftover Cuban Mojo-Marinated Pork or a wonderful Cuban Sandwich!

 - Zest from 1 large orange